 Here are the key points to note when it comes to sesame oil storage:

 - Store sesame oil like any other vegetable oil.
-Before opened, it should go in the pantry.
+Before opening, it should go in the pantry.
 Afterward, you can choose between the pantry or the refrigerator – the latter if you want your oil to last longer!

 - Check for signs of rancidity to tell if your sesame oil has gone bad.

-- Unopened sesame oil should be okay a year after its best by date.
+- Unopened sesame oil should be okay a year after its best-by date.